Please help support the educational mission of

 "Waiting For The Robert E. Lee"

-This song was published in 1912 with words by L. Wolfe Gilbert and Lewis F. Muir.
+This song was published in 1912 with words by L. Wolfe Gilbert and music by Lewis F. Muir.
 It was introduced at the Winter Garden in New York by popular singer, Al Jolson, who became famous for his starring role in the first film with spoken dialogue and songs, THE JAZZ SINGER (1927).
 This song was sung in that film but by Bobbie Gordon instead of Jolson.
-It was later sung by Judy Garland in the Hollywood musical.
-BABES ON BROADWAY (1941), and by Jolson's dubbed voice in THE JOLSON STORY (1946).
+It was later sung by Judy Garland in the Hollywood musical, BABES ON BROADWAY (1941), and by Jolson's dubbed voice in THE JOLSON STORY (1946).

 Hear "Waiting For The Robert E. Lee" and "Songe d'Automne" on these two recommended CDs: